 A bunion is a thickened lump at the base of the big toe.
 It causes the big toe to move toward the smaller toes.
 It can make walking difficult.

-Bunions are caused by a deformity of the metatarsophalangeal (MTP) joint at the base of the big toe.
-This causes instability of the joint.
+Caused by a deformity of the metatarsophalangeal (MTP) joint at the base of the big toe, bunions result in joint instability.

 Deformity can be caused by:

 - Flat feet, which transfer too much weight to the MTP joint

 - Narrow-toed shoes and high heels

 - Certain neuromuscular diseases, such as cerebral palsy or multiple sclerosis